 The measure was approved under the State aid Temporary Framework.
 Under the scheme, the aid will take the form of direct grants.

-The Commission found that the Irish scheme is in line with the conditions set out in the Temporary Framework.
-In particular, the aid
+The Commission found that the Irish measure is in line with the conditions set out in the Temporary Framework.
+In particular,

-(i) will not exceed €1.8 million per beneficiary; and
+- the support will not exceed €1.8 million per company as provided by the Temporary Framework; and

 - Dáta foilsithe

 - 28 Bealtaine 2021